themarshallproject/klaxon/README.md

 ### Applying upgrades as the project develops

-When we release major changes to Klaxon, we’ll make an announcement to [our Group email list](https://groups.google.com/forum/#!forum/news-klaxon-users).
+When we release major changes to Klaxon, we’ll make an announcement to [our Google Group email list](https://groups.google.com/forum/#!forum/news-klaxon-users).
 At that point, you’ll likely want to adopt those in your system as well.
 To do that, you’ll need to fork our repo to your own Github account to receive the updates, and then you can use Heroku’s dashboard to push the changes to your application.

 If you don’t already have an account at [Github.com](https://github.com/), now is a good time to set one up (don’t worry, it’s free).
 This has the added benefit of giving you access [to comment on the issues](https://github.com/themarshallproject/klaxon/issues) our community is working on developing.
 Once you’re logged into Github with your new account, go to [the repo for the Klaxon project](https://github.com/themarshallproject/klaxon) and click the “Fork” button.
 This copies our code into a separate version under your Github account that you can tie to your Klaxon instance running on Heroku’s servers.